macocheung/rpms/asterisk/README.md

 * I like to keep my custom sound files separate from those included in the distribution so I've added the _/var/lib/asterisk/sounds/custom/_ directory where I keep them instead.
-* I use the _phoneprov_ feature to provision Polycom phones so that content is included.
-I don't expose the HTTP interface directly instead proxying it through a local Apache instance.
 * I don't install the sound files via the stock build system.
 Instead, I list them as sources in _asterisk.spec_ so they're downloaded with the Asterisk source.
 Helps when I'm rebuilding often as I don't need to redownload them every time.
 There looks to be support for a caching scheme in the makefile but I'm not seeing how to use it.
-* I install the _basic-pbx_ configs into _/etc/asterisk/_ and include the samples in _/usr/share/doc/asterisk-*/configs/_.